cdot65/pan-os-upgrade/README.md

     cd panos_project
     ```

-3. Add pan_os_upgrade as a Dependency:
+3. Add `pan-os-upgrade` as a Dependency:

     ```bash
-    poetry add pan_os_upgrade
+    poetry add pan-os-upgrade
     ```

-    This command will create a virtual environment and install the pan_os_upgrade package along with its dependencies.
+    This command will create a virtual environment and install the `pan-os-upgrade` package along with its dependencies.

 4. Activate the Poetry Shell: